-How Lili Elbe was created
+How Lili Elbe Was Created

-Long before his first operation, Einar – who had clearly become uncomfortable with his biological constraints – would regularly leave the house wearing dresses and a wig.
+Long before her first operation, Einar – who had clearly become uncomfortable with his biological constraints – would regularly leave the house wearing dresses and a wig.
 Friends and acquaintances of the couple may have been justified in wondering why Gerda allowed and even encouraged her husband in his transsexual strivings, especially given the strict social norms against such freedoms at the time.
 The answer may lie at the root of speculation that Gerda herself was homosexual, and that this was the true motivation for the illustration of lesbian women and themes in her pieces.

 In 2015, British director Tom Hooper directed an internationally acclaimed movie called The Danish Girl, starring Eddie Redmayne and Alicia Vikander.